surifirstpin/biplus_documentation/docs/model01.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/master/images/model2.png)

-- **Database** Choose the databases for configuration from databases section.
+- **Database** Choose the database for configuration.
 All the selected databases are visible under **Selected Databases** section.
 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/master/images/model3.png)

-- **Tables** Select the required tables from which the data to be retrieved.
-Select the desired table fields from Table section, All the selected tables are visible under **Selected Tables** section.
+- **Tables** Select the required tables from which data should be retrieved.
+Select the desired table fields from table section, All the selected tables are visible under **Selected Tables** section.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/master/images/add_tables.png)

-**2.** **Auto Build Joins(check box)** On selecting this checkbox,  it will adopt all the defined mappings or relations between different tables of a database and displays it in model.
+**2.** **Auto Build Joins (check box)** On selecting this checkbox,  it will adopt all the defined mappings or relations between different tables of a database and displays it in model.
 Else only tables with no mappings will be adopted as views in model.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/master/images/model%204.png)